-The acknowledge bit is the ninth bit attached to any 8-bit data byte.
+The acknowledge bit is the ninth bit attached to any 8-bit data byte (see Figure 34).
 An acknowledge bit is always generated by the receiving device (receiver) to inform the transmitter that the byte has been received.
-The acknowledge bit is accomplished by pulling the SDA line low during the ninth clock pulse after each 8-bit data byte.
+It is accomplished by pulling the SDA line low during the ninth clock pulse after each 8-bit data byte.